Skip to content

 That's neither the goal nor the usual outcome.
 It removes repetitive work and keeps review and the final say in the team, which gets its time back for what actually needs people.

-If the day-to-day runs on manual effort, let's start with a diagnosis.
+If the day-to-day runs on manual effort, tell us where it hurts.